ant-design/ant-design-mini/compiled/alipay/src/Countdown/index.en.md

 #### Style Variables

 Component provides the following CSS variables, which can be used to customize styles.
-For more information, see ConfigProvider Components.
+For details, see ConfigProvider Components.

 | Key Name            | Description         | Type     |
 | --------------- | ------------ | -------- |